herocrab/StrideMeshOutlineRenderFeature/README.md

 # StrideMeshOutlineRenderFeature
-Mesh Outline Render Feature for Stride
+This is a simple outline renderer for Stride.

 <img src="screenshot.png">

-This is a simple outline renderer for Stride.

 1) Clone the project.
 2) Explore the compositor render features (left side).